thk2b/xcontrol/README.md

 `xcontrol` provides:
 - a mechanism for linking application state to side effects
-- reusable implementations of common data structures
+- reusable implementations of common data structures (`HashMap`, `List`, ...)
-- an ecosystem for integrating application-specific controllers to existing third party tools and libraries
+- an ecosystem for integrating application-specific controllers to existing third party tools and libraries (such as `react-xcontrol`, `socket.io-client-xcontrol`, ...)